Software Defined Receiver

 Receiver coverage is from 10 kHz

-right up to 2 GHz with no gaps.
+right up to 2 GHz with no gaps (RSP1A coverage has been slightly extended down to 2 kHz).
 How they got around the old and

 extremely outdated US federal laws that restrict coverage in the 800